The Persistence of Retracted Papers on Wikipedia: Related Work

 Wikipedia has served as a prime example in CSCW and HCI research for studying large-scale, decentralized collaboration.
 As a social computing system, it depends on the interplay of human contributors, automated bots, and governance policies to produce and maintain public knowledge \cite{forte2013defining, halfaker2012bots, geiger2010work}.
 This sociotechnical infrastructure supports a complex ecosystem of roles, routines, and technical tools that enable collaborative knowledge production \cite{ackerman2013sharing, forte2012coordination}.

-Prior work has demonstrated how Wikipedia adapts to rapidly changing external events.
+Prior work has documented how Wikipedia adapts to rapidly changing external events.
 In crisis contexts such as natural disasters or breaking news, editors engage in high-tempo coordination, rapidly creating and revising articles to reflect emerging realities \cite{keegan2013hot, keegan2012staying}.
 Studies of social movement coverage, such as the documentation of Black Lives Matter, extend this perspective to the formation of collective memory in contentious and evolving domains \cite{twyman2017blm}.
 Keegan et al. \cite{keegan2015is} show how editors update Wikipedia biographies after someone dies, working together to correct facts while also honoring the person’s memory.
-Together, these studies demonstrate Wikipedia’s potential for responsiveness, focusing on high-salience events that trigger rapid editorial attention.
+Recent research on the Russo-Ukrainian War extends this understanding to geopolitical conflicts, highlighting how editors mobilize to manage disruptive editing and maintain information integrity amidst information warfare \cite{roberts2022Wikipedia, kurek2025Wikipedia}.
+Together, these studies underscore Wikipedia’s responsiveness, focusing on high-salience events that prompt rapid editorial attention.

 Yet recent work highlights Wikipedia’s vulnerabilities in less visible contexts.
 Kharazian et al. \cite{kharazian2024governance} show how, in smaller language editions of Wikipedia, editorial control can become concentrated in the hands of a few users, allowing misinformation to persist.
 Similarly, Aragón et al. \cite{aragon2021preliminary} identify risks to knowledge integrity that can arise even without deliberate manipulation.
 Together, these studies show that Wikipedia’s openness—while foundational to its success—also means that no individual contributor is accountable for the accuracy of any specific claim.
 When responsibility is diffuse and editorial attention is uneven, epistemic breakdowns can persist without being noticed or repaired.
 Moreover, Wikipedia’s information credibility can face intentional challenges.
 Kumar et al. \cite{kumar2016disinformation} studied the creation and detection of Wikipedia hoaxes, fabricated articles designed to deceive readers.
 Our study contributes to the literature by examining how Wikipedia handles a particular form of non-adversarial epistemic disruption: the citation of scientific articles that have been formally retracted.
 Failure to maintain the credibility of cited scientific sources leads to a non-negligible breakdown in information quality that is impactful regardless of intention.